 When I was a little girl, I asked God to write my love story.
-Instead, He has written me into something much greater.
+Instead, He has written me into something much greater than what I imagined.

 I thought marriage would bring me fulfillment, and so I prayed for a husband while I waited for my life to start.
 Thankfully, God met me in my ignorance and showed me how wrong I was.
 He has better plans for me than writing my love story.